Patrick Chabal

-Patrick Chabal (29 April 1951 – 16 January 2014) was a leading Africanist of the late 20th and early 21st century.
-He had a long career in academics.
+Patrick Chabal (29 April 1951 – 16 January 2014) was an Africanist of the late 20th and early 21st century.
+He had a long academic career.
 Patrick Chabal's latest position was Chair in African History & Politics at King's College London.
 He published numerous books, book chapters and articles about Africa.
 He was one of the founders of AEGIS (Africa-Europe Group for Interdisciplinary Studies) and was a board member for many years.